 This book brings together my passions of growing, crafting and nature.
 Project-based it takes you through the seasons with ideas on how to use plants you can grow in your garden, in containers or on your allotment to decorate your home or to make gifts for friends and family.

 I write for the gardening section of The Guardian and for a variety of garden magazines including Gardeners’ World, The Garden – the magazine of The Royal Horticultural Society, Grow Your Own, Garden Answers and The English Garden.

 Examples of styling include:

-If you would like to contact me (other than posting a comment) please send a message to email@example.com.
-Unfortunately I don’t take guest posts on my blog but if you want to ask me anything else I will endeavour to respond as quickly as possible.
+If you would like to contact me (other than posting a comment) please send a message to email@example.com and I will try to get back to you as soon as possible.